microservice/mailchimp/README.md

-# MailChimp as a microservice: Add, Delete, and update a subscriber
+# MailChimp as a microservice: Add, Delete, and Update a subscriber

 ### Add subscriber to a list